 Site closure refers to the plugging and abandonment of both shallow and deep monitoring wells.
 Per the PISC Plan, the monitoring wells will be plugged and abandoned when the UIC Director approves the closure of the site (Permit Section 9.0).
 Cost estimates for this work include preparation of a non-endangerment demonstration report, service rig costs, circulating fluid costs, cement costs, and any associated labor.
-Table 3.4 provides the activities and cost estimates for site closure.
-Includes plugging of 1 deep monitor well and 1 above confining zone well.
+Table 3.4 provides the activities and cost estimates for site closure, including plugging of one deep monitoring well and one above confining zone (ACZ) well.

-Activity Total Cost (\$)
+Activity Total Cost

 Preparation of non-endangerment demonstration report [REDACTED]

 Plugging monitoring wells [REDACTED]

 TOTAL [REDACTED]